Gig worker reviewing loan interest rate options on laptop with multiple income stream documents

 Does having multiple gig platforms really lower my loan interest rate?

-Yes, in lenders that use cash-flow underwriting models.
+Yes, with lenders that use cash-flow underwriting models.
 Multiple income streams reduce the probability of total income loss, which lowers the risk premium built into your rate.
-Lenders using AI underwriting — such as Upstart or Avant — explicitly reward income stream diversity in their rate algorithms.
+Lenders using AI underwriting, such as Upstart or Avant, explicitly reward income stream diversity in their rate algorithms.

 What is the minimum credit score for a gig worker to get a competitive loan rate?